 Compensation.
-Set forth below are estimates of the annual compensation to be paid to the Trustees by the Funds on an individual basis and by the Trust on an aggregate basis.
+Set forth below are estimates of the annual compensation to be paid to the Trustees entitled to receive compensation by the Funds on an individual basis and by the Trust on an aggregate basis.
 Trustees' fees and expenses are Trust expenses and each Fund incurs its pro rata share of expenses based on the number of existing series in the Trust.
 As a result, the amount paid by a Fund will increase or decrease as series are added or removed from the Trust.

 Independent Trustees Aggregate Compensation from each Fund Pension or Retirement Benefits Accrued As Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensation from Trust

-Ira Cohen \$2,818 \$0 \$0 \$31,000
+Ira Cohen \$3,092 \$0 \$0 \$37,100

-Andrea N. Mullins \$2,909 \$0 \$0 \$32,000
+Andrea N. Mullins \$3,183 \$0 \$0 \$38,200

-\As of the date of this SAI, the Trust consists of 11 series.
+As of the date of this SAI, the Trust consists of 12 series.
 Each series, including each of the Funds, pays a portion of the overall Independent Trustee compensation expenses, which is based on the total number of series in the Trust and the total assets of each series relative to the overall assets of the Trust.
-The amount for the Aggregate Compensation from each Fund may be higher or lower depending on the allocation over relative net assets of the series in the Trust.
-Each Independent Trustee receives base compensation of \$30,000.
+The amount for the Aggregate

+Compensation from each Fund may be higher or lower depending on the allocation over relative net assets of the series in the Trust.
+Effective January 1, 2020, each Independent Trustee receives base compensation of \$36,000.
 Each Independent Trustee also receives additional compensation for serving as the chairperson of one or more of the Trust's standing committees and for participating in special meetings of the Board.